 After King Dharmapala, his son Devpal became the king who expanded the state.
 After Devpal, his son Mahipal became the king.
 Some scholars believed that King Mahipal’s time was the best for the Pal Style.
 All these Kings were the followers of Lord Buddha.

-Pala style pictures are found in the pavilions of the Mahayana sect wrote in Bengal, Bihar, and Nepal.
+Pala-style pictures are found in the pavilions of the Mahayana sect written in Bengal, Bihar, and Nepal.
 Generally, these have been depicted on both sides of the tracks.

-These pothis have been written on good quality green leaves.
+These Pothys have been written on good-quality green leaves.
 It has wooden backs on both sides.
 The size of these papers is 22.25 “X 2.5”.

-Tibetan historian Lama Taranath has considered Dhiman and the Vittapal as the founder of Pal style or painting.
-Infect, some people say Dhiman and Vittapal were the chief artists of this genre too.
+Tibetan historian Lama Taranath has considered Dhiman and the Vittapal as the founder of the Pal style of painting.
+In fact, some people say Dhiman and Vittapal were the chief artists of this genre too.

 (Must Watch Beautiful Landscape & Paintings in- Mueen Akhtar’s Portfolio)

-In the illustrated Pal Pothis, Prajnaparamita, Mantamala, Panchashikha, Gandhavih, and Karandevguha Mahayana Bodhi Pothi have been found.
+In the illustrated Pal Pothys, we can see Prajnaparamita, Mantamala, Panchashikha, Gandhavih, and Karandevguha Mahayana Bodhi Pothi.

-Cambridge University Library has still kept preserved some painted papers.
+However, the Cambridge University Library has still preserved some painted papers.

 Pal Style Features

-- Pictures of this genre have been found in the panties, which are small in size
+- Pictures of this genre have been found in Pothys, which are small in size

-- In this genre, the green leaves of good quality have been used in the potholes by drying in the shade and wood pots were used on both sides of the potholes.
+- In this genre, green leaves of good quality have been used in the potholes by drying in the shade.

-Pal style is primarily the style of illustrated pothis or manuscripts.
+Pal style is primarily the style of illustrated Pothys or manuscripts.
 Mainly, Buddhism influenced the Pal Style of Art.
-However, this art had also extended in Bihar, Bengal, and Nepal, which had the protection of Pal and Sen kings.
-In contrast, it was also believed that this is probably the “Naga style” that Tibetan historian Lama Taranath had mentioned.
+However, this art also extended to Bihar, Bengal, and Nepal.
+The Pal and Sen kings protected this art form.
+While some experts believe that this is probably the “Naga style”.
+Also, They believe that Tibetan historian Lama Taranath mentioned this art form.